oanda/apidocs/v1/stream.md

 ### Limits

 * There is a limit of one active rate stream connection per access token.
-In the event that a new stream request is made with the access token of an existing rate stream connection, OANDA servers will disconnect the older connection without warning.
+In the event that a new stream request is made with the access token of an existing rate stream connection, OANDA servers will disconnect the older connection.

 * Each rate stream connection may subscribe up to a maximum of 10 instruments.